Which sweeteners are ok?

 Blackstrap Molasses – a very strong flavoured sweetener made from heated raw cane sugar and sugarbeet.
 Sugar crystals are extracted leaving a black tar-like substance packed with minerals including iron, calcium & magnesium.

-Yacon Syrup is my absolute favourite – it tastes beautiful, is natural, sustainable and has virtually no impact on blood sugar levels so is suitable for most diabetics.
-It’s a root vegetable incredibly low in both glucose and fructose but high in a sugar called FOS which is not absorbed.
-It’s a pre-biotic which feeds healthy bacteria in our bowel so all in all a fantastic choice all round.
+Yacon Syrup is my absolute favourite – it tastes beautiful, is natural, sustainable and has very low impact on blood sugar levels so is suitable for most diabetics.
+It’s a root vegetable with very little glucose and fructose but high in a sugar called FOS, a pre-biotic which feeds healthy bacteria in our bowel.
+All in all a fantastic choice all round.
 It can be a little tricky to source at times and isn’t the cheapest option available but well worth getting hold of if you can find it.

 Lucuma is another wonderful creamy low GI sweetener.
 It’s made from a fruit similar to a peach and is generally found in powder form.